xychcz/S3Fit/manuals/full_parameter_list.md

 > 'Parameters' here means the input arguments of `FitFrame` (the main framework of S<sup>3</sup>Fit).
 > Please do not be confused with the non-linear fitting 'parameters' of models discussed in  [fitting strategy](./fitting_strategy.md).

+> [!NOTE]
+> The code is actively under development.
+Please double-check the manuals archived in the GitHub release for a specific version if you encounter any discrepancies.

 ### Input spectroscopic data
 - `spec_wave_w` (numpy array of floats) \
    Wavelength of the input spectrum, in unit of angstrom.